kaweb/honeycomb/README.md

 # Honeycomb
-A library for interacting with the Inventory Hive API built using PHP
+A library for interacting with the Property Reporting API built using PHP

-Please consult the [API documentation](https://www.inventoryhive.co.uk/api/documentation) for endpoint parameters.
+Please consult the [API documentation](https://www.propertyreporting.co.uk/api/documentation) for endpoint parameters.

 # Installation